zedd-1983/project_journal/Project_journal_zk.md

 the Android application.
 Will need to look this over again.
 I plan to work on the changeDateTime functionality tomorrow.
 Once this is working I can start looking into the database stuff for
 storing the data from the device on the phone.

+#### 07/04/2020
+Just had to connect to K64F via terminal.
+Was in a bit of a struggle to remember the appropriate Serial port parameters so just
+thought that I might jot them down for reference:
+- Baudrate : 115200
+- 8bits
+- no parity
+- 1 stop bit
+- usually connects on /dev/ttyACM0

+**Minicom command**: sudo minicom -b 115200 /dev/ttyACM0

+I have been working on time and date change via phone application this morning.
+This now works althought the output isn't very
+pretty.
+The dateTime has to be submitted in following format: **YYYY-MM-DD:HH-mm**.
+As it was quite some time since I've tested
+this functionality it took me a while to sort through the code and find the correct format.
+Probably should have noted this
+somewhere in my notes.
+Will try now to improve the layout again as it is getting quite crowded.
+Maybe even figure out how to display another activity
+view focused on sending and receiving commands from the K64F.
+This view could come up upon successful connection.